V1B3hR/nethical/docs/laws_and_policies/FUNDAMENTAL_LAWS.md

 ---

+## Non‑Negotiables (Upstream Guarantee)

+The **25 Fundamental Laws** are the immutable core of the upstream **Nethical** project.

+- These laws are **not subject to change**, revision, or “re-interpretation” in a way that weakens their intent.
+- Any project that modifies these laws is, by definition, a **fork** and must not present itself as upstream Nethical.

+This is a governance and identity guarantee for the canonical project, independent of the MIT license terms.

 ## 🏛️ Introduction: Bi-Directional Ethical Governance

 Nethical is built on a foundational philosophy: **bi-directional ethical governance** between humans and AI.
 As AI potentially evolves toward self-awareness and consciousness, Nethical ensures rights and responsibilities flow both ways—not necessarily equal, but mutual.